 This factsheet examines the concept of workforce planning and looks at recent developments.
 It examines the distinction between strategic and operational workforce planning, 'hard' and 'soft' workforce planning, which work in conjunction to generate, analyse and action information.
-It also explores the different stages of the workforce planning process and highlights a number of key issues and action points around its implementation.
+The factsheet explores the different stages of the workforce planning process and highlights a number of key issues and action points around its implementation.

 What is workforce planning?